-Note: Organisations that have passed Manaaki due diligence from a previous round do not need to repeat due diligence.
+Note: Organisations that have passed Manaaki due diligence within the past five year do not need to repeat due diligence.
 However, they do need to declare any substantive changes that may impact their previous due diligence assessment (page 16).

 Due diligence assessment is conducted in two stages: